agateau/blog/support/index.md

 ## Previous supporters

-I asked for donations from 2010 to 2012.
-Generous donors from this period are all listed on [this page](/support-2010-2012).
-Thanks again to them!
+From November 2010 to April 2012 I asked for donations.
+The records of these is kept in a [separate page](/support-historic/).
+Thanks again to these generous supporters.